celiason/architecture/README.md

 ![](reports/figures/arch_div_p00_r20_noHM.png)

 ### Homes types across time
-The buildup of the current architectural diversity is clearly not static, as these homes were built over time, with a boom in home-building in the 1920s.
+The buildup of the current architectural diversity is clearly not static, as these homes were built over time, with a boom in home-building in the "roaring" 1920s.
 Using the predictions output by the neural network, we can look at cumluative buildup of different home styles.
-Below is a plot showing the cumulative number of homes built over time for a given architectural style.
+Below is a plot showing the cumulative number of homes by year for a given house style.

 ![](reports/figures/cumsum_year.png)